 Why Should You Soak Lentils?

 Certain pulses have a natural drive of causing gas and bloating in the body.
-Soaking mimics the natural germination process and changes the seed that is dormant and indigestible into the dal laden with nutrients and complete digestibility.
+Soaking mimics the natural germination process and changes the seed that is dormant and indigestible into a dal laden with nutrients and complete digestibility.
 It works to neutralise the anti-nutrients and promotes the secretion of key digestive enzymes.
 Evidence has revealed that soaking and boiling foods that contain lectins and phytates can naturally neutralize these compounds and possibly lessen digestive issues.

-Benefits of Soaking Lentils
+Benefits Of Soaking Lentils

 Soaking lentils are known to enhance the rate of mineral absorption in the body.
-An enzyme phytase is activated when dal is soaked, that aids in breaking down phytic acid and helps in binding calcium, iron, and zinc and makes the absorption process easier.
+An enzyme phytase is activated when dal is soaked, which aids in breaking down phytic acid helps in binding calcium, iron, and zinc and makes the absorption process easier.
 While it also triggers a compound called amylase that breaks down complex starch in lentils and makes them easy to digest.

 Soaking naturally deactivates the harmful compounds and activates all the goodness of the seed and increases its nutritional value manifold.